(Last Updated 12/08/2020)

 Reduce wasted food throughout the federal government, including Congress and the military

-- Create an Office of Food Recovery to coordinate federal activities related to measuring and reducing food waste and implementing food recovery initiatives.
+- Create a Food Recovery Liaison to coordinate federal activities related to measuring and reducing food waste and implementing food recovery initiatives.

 - Require companies that receive food service contracts with the federal government, including Congressional cafeterias, U.S. military bases, and federal prisons, to donate surplus food to organizations like food banks, food pantries, and soup kitchens.